christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The pattern would suggest that the ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and discarding outdated beliefs or information.
+The pattern would suggest that the ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and discarding outdated information.
 This aligns with human-like belief updating, where new observations modify existing beliefs without completely discarding past knowledge.
 It’s especially crucial for ToM, as it supports reasoning about beliefs that differ from reality—understanding what John believes (`cat on basket`) versus what is actually true (`cat on box`).

 Some heads in this circuit seem to attend to previous names in the sequence but with different styles of operation.
-A few heads are showing a high query bias, which takes over the activation space around the basket token by focusing more on queries than keys or values.
-This directly impacts the belief state.
-Instead of nudging toward the correct prediction, these heads actually suppress the logit of the box token by writing against the belief state heads’ direction.
+A few heads are showing a high query bias, which takes over the activation space around the `basket` token by focusing more on queries than keys or values.
+This directly impacts the belief states.
+Instead of nudging toward the correct prediction, these heads actually suppress the logit of the `box` token by writing against the belief state heads’ direction.
 This suppression might be doing something similar to regularization or inhibition—almost like a “negative belief state”—preventing the model from leaning too hard on certain patterns and balancing out attention across tokens.

 The full circuit reveals a nuanced algorithm in its attention—and each group of heads play a distinct but interconnected role:

-- **Initial State Heads** identify initial state of locations and subject positions.
+- **nsubj-1 belief state (duplicate token heads)** identify early occurrences of the same tokens that represent locations, subject actions, objects and positions in relation to John.
-    - e.g., cat in room, box in room, basket in room, John in room, Mark in room, room
+    - e.g., cat in room, box in room, basket in room, John in room, Mark in room, John puts cat on basket

-- **Action State Heads** identify subject actions and their relationships to objects.
+- **nsubj-2 belief state (duplicate token heads)** identify early occurrences of the same tokens that represent locations, subject actions, objects and positions in relation to Mark.
     - e.g., John puts cat on basket, Mark takes cat off basket, Mark puts cat on box

-- **Scene Representation** integrates the initial states and actions, placing them in the context of the ongoing scene, and integrates location changes
+- **location state (previous-backup token heads)** captures local dependencies, primarily focusing on locations of subjects and objects to tokens immediately preceding the current one, placing them in the context of the ongoing scene.
-    - e.g., John puts cat on basket then leaves room, Mark puts cat on box then leaves room, John returns to room
+    - e.g., John puts cat on basket then leaves room, Mark puts cat on box then leaves room, John returns to room, John goes to school, Mark goes to work

-- **Belief State Heads** maintain subject's mental state from subjects initial state.
+- **nsubj-1 belief state (induction heads)** maintains the state of subjects' in the scene by detecting patterns, copying and propagating tokens forward from early tokens previous positions in a sequence.
     - e.g., John put cat on basket, John at school, Mark takes cat off basket, Mark put cat on box, John not in room, Mark at school, cat currently on box (according to Mark's belief), cat currently on basket (according to John's belief)

-- **Copy Supression Heads** negatively effect true-beliefs and prevents copying the actual location of the object.
+- **Copy Supression Heads** negatively effects true-beliefs and prevents copying the actual location of the object via negative modulations from value vectors.
     - e.g., John+++, Mark+, cat on basket++++, cat on box--

 <br>